ironhack-labs/lab-ironbeers/README.md

 ### Iteration 0: Initial setup

 To run our application, the first thing you have to do is to install its dependencies.
-After changing directories to `/starter_code`, run the following command:
+After changing directories to **`starter-code`**, run the following command:

 ```shell
 $ npm install